Espresso crema is an element that not only draws our attention to the beverage but also provides a remarkable level of textural and visual interest.

 When your crema drops after less than a minute, chances are your extraction was too fast.

-Coffee roast is another culprit that might lead to your crema going away too fast.
-If you keep on facing this issue, regardless of how long you extract, you might want to switch to a darker roast coffee.
+If you continue to face this issue, regardless of how long you extract, you may want to switch to a darker roast coffee.

 If the crema lingers for more than three minutes, you can try limiting the extraction time or opting for a lighter roast coffee instead.